What Is Snoring?

 Using these professional options can effectively open your airway, helping you breathe more effectively and quietly.
 You and everyone in your house will be able to sleep peacefully.
 To treat your snoring, Dr. Mike will recommend Oral Appliance Therapy, Myofunctional Therapy, or DNA Appliance.
 First, he will listen to a description of your snoring, asking if the noise is low and loud or more of a light snore.
 After listening to your report and concerns, Dr. Mike will perform the necessary tests to confirm or dismiss his suspicions of the cause of your snoring.
 Once the cause is determined, he can recommend the appropriate course for you.

-Oral Appliance Therapy – Oral Appliance Therapy or OAT uses a sleek mouthguard-like appliance that you wear when you sleep.
+Oral Appliance Therapy – Oral Appliance Therapy or OAT uses a sleek night guard to treat your snoring when you sleep.
 The appliance is customized to your and your snoring needs.
 It is designed to hold your airway open while you sleep, so your soft tissues don’t collapse.

 Myofunctional Therapy – Myofunctional Therapy is used when your jaw is in a poor position to hold your airway open.
 Like other muscles and bones in your body, things can go array with repeated misuse.
 For example, slouching can lead to back issues in which the treatment is to strengthen your back.
 Myofunctional therapy works similarly.
 It strengthens and retrains your jaw muscles to act in a way that will hold your airway open.

-DNA Appliance – The DNA Appliance is similar to Oral Appliance Therapy, except instead of simply holding your airway open, it encourages your bones to redevelop so they can keep your airway open.
+DNA Appliance – The DNA Appliance is similar to Oral Appliance Therapy, except instead of simply holding your airway open, it encourages your bones to redevelop so they can keep your airway open in order to treat snoring and sleep apnea.

 Dr. Mike will determine the best course based on the cause of your snoring and can sleep easy knowing you’re getting the treatment you need.